 Build your Unity Project

-When ready, you can build your Unity Project to your ARCore or ARKit supported device or to a HoloLens device for testing on the site.
+When ready, you can build your Unity Project to your ARCore or ARKit enabled device or to a Microsoft HoloLens 2 .
 A Vuforia project is built in the same way as other Unity apps for Android, iOS, and UWP platforms.